peterngng/SmartMusicPlayer/README.md

 - sliders

 ### 2. Database

 The application uses SQLite with JDBC for permanent local data storage.
 Instead of storing everything only in memory, the program saves information into a database file so the library remains available after restarting the app.

+The database stores the main structure of the program, including:
+- songs
+- favorites
+- play history
+- playlists
+- playlist-song relationships
+- app settings such as last opened playlist and last volume

+This means the application does not start as a brand new empty program every time it is opened.
+When the code runs, it connects to the existing SQLite database file, reads the previously saved data, and restores the library state from the last time the user used the app.

+For example, after reopening the program, the user can still see:
+- previously added songs
+- saved playlists
+- favorite songs
+- play history
+- the last opened playlist
+- the last saved volume setting

+The database is also used during normal program actions, such as:
+- adding one song manually
+- scanning a folder to import songs
+- loading the music library at startup
+- saving and loading playlists
+- recording play history when songs are played
+- restoring saved settings after reopening the app

+Using SQLite makes the project more practical because the music library and user data remain available between sessions instead of being lost whenever the program closes.

 ### 3. Multithreading

 The project uses multithreading to keep the GUI responsive while time-consuming tasks run in the background.

 #### Folder Scanning Thread

 When the user clicks **Scan Folder**, the program may need to search through many files and subfolders.
 If this task were done on the main GUI thread, the window could freeze until scanning finished.
 To avoid that, the program creates a background thread to scan the folder separately.

 This means:
 - the user interface stays responsive